kksubmissionpaper/bcca2026/README.md

 ## Overview

-This sample smart contract implements a Digital Product Passport (DPP) on the Sui blockchain.
-It represents the full lifecycle of a product — from manufacturing through to end-of-life disposal and recycling.
+The digital product passport sample smart contract has been developed on Sui blockchain testnet.
+It covers the entire lifecycle of the product, starting with its creation to disposal and recycling at the end of the lifecycle.

 ## Module Structure